-Let us briefly analyze (1).
+Let us briefly analyze Equation 1.
 There are two terms in the equation.
 In the first term (b_1N_1) , the prey birth rate is multiplied by the density of the prey population, yielding the increase in density due to new prey births.
-In the second term $(k_1N_1N_2)$, the frequency of interaction between the prey and predator populations is determined, yielding the decrease in prey density due to consumption of prey by predators.
+In the second term $(k_1N_1N_2)$, the frequency of interaction between the prey and the predator populations is determined, yielding the decrease in prey density due to consumption of prey by predators.
 The rate of change in the density of the prey population is thus computed by subtracting the total effect of prey deaths from the total effect of prey births.
-(2) can be analyzed along similar lines, although in this equation predator births are dependent on the frequency of predator-prey interactions, while predator deaths are not - a reversal from (1).
+Equation 2 can be analyzed along similar lines, although in this equation predator births are dependent on the frequency of predator-prey interactions, whereas predator deaths are not-a reversal from Equation 1.

-10 For some recent predation models, as well as some other classical biological models see (Murray, 1998).
+11For some recent predation models, as well as some other classical biological models see Murray (1989).

-It is important to notice that (1), which describes the prey population, contains N_2 , the variable describing the density of the predator population, and vice-versa.
-The equations thus specify how the density (and so size) of each population depends on the density of the other.
+It is important to notice that Equation 1, which describes the prey population, contains N_2 , the variable describing the density of the predator population, and vice-versa.
+The equations thus specify how the density (and so the size) of each population depends on the density of the other.
 Specifically, increases in the prey population will cause the predator birth rate to rise, and increases in the predator population cause the prey death rate to rise.
-A typical plot produced from these equations is shown in figure 2.
+A typical plot produced from these equations is shown in Figure 2.
 Indeed, we see here the characteristic cyclical fluctuations between the predator and prey populations.